Chad Hall: Coaching career

+Buffalo Bills

 In 2017, new Buffalo Bills head coach Sean McDermott brought Hall on as an offensive assistant.
 McDermott was previously the Defensive coordinator for the Eagles while Hall was on the team.
 Eagles head coach Doug Pederson attempted to hire Hall to his coaching staff but was blocked by the Bills; the Bills instead promoted Hall to wide receivers coach on February 2, 2019.

 While with Buffalo, Hall helped Stefon Diggs make three straight Pro Bowls (2020–2022) and earn a first-team All-Pro selection in 2020 (second-team in 2022).
 Under Hall's tutelage, Diggs became the first Bill with 100-plus receptions in consecutive seasons and set an NFL record for receptions in a player's first two seasons with a team (230).
 Additionally, Buffalo wide receiver Gabriel Davis set an NFL playoff record by catching four touchdown passes against the Kansas City Chiefs on January 23, 2022.

+Jacksonville Jaguars

 On February 10, 2023, Hall joined the Jacksonville Jaguars as their wide receivers coach, reuniting him with Doug Pederson (his offensive coordinator in Kansas City).

+New York Giants

 On February 10, 2025, the New York Giants hired Hall to serve as their assistant quarterbacks coach.
+In February 2026, the Giants announced that Hall would be retained by new head coach, John Harbaugh, and was promoted to wide receivers coach on his staff.